Cooler, and Still Windy Sunday

 FARGO, N.D.
 (Valley News Live) -

-SATURDAY - SUNDAY: The weekend should bring seasonal temperatures in the upper 30s to low 40s.
-We have wind and cloudy skies for Saturday with a few spotty mixed showers late Saturday with some spotty snow showers east on Sunday, but impacts from any showers look minimal.
+TONIGHT - SUNDAY: The weekend should bring seasonal temperatures in the upper 30s to low 40s.
+We have wind and cloudy skies tonight with some spotty snow showers north and east on Sunday, but impacts from any showers look minimal.
 Sunday will be windy.
+A clipper system will move through the northern valley and NW MN overnight Sunday into Monday, bring a dusting to 2″ of snow accumulation.
+Roads may become slick and icy for the morning commute.

 MONDAY - TUESDAY: Things stay quiet for Monday and Tuesday, with highs below average in the 30s.